The Best Gym Workout Plan For Gaining Muscle

 Split workouts are useful when you're training on consecutive days, as you can give the muscles you used yesterday a rest while you work on a different area.
 Because each muscle group needs to be worked at least twice per week for muscle growth, split workouts work best when you are training at least 3-4 times a week.
 If you can only commit 2-3 times a week, full body workouts are best.

-Push/Pull/Legs (6-day split)
+- Push/Pull/Legs (6-day split)

-Chest & Back/Legs/Shoulders & Arms (3-1-3 split)
+- Chest & Back/Legs/Shoulders & Arms (3-1-3 split)

-Back & Biceps/Chest & Triceps/Legs/Shoulders (4-day split)
+- Back & Biceps/Chest & Triceps/Legs/Shoulders (4-day split)

-Chest/Back/Legs/Shoulders & Arms (also a 4-day split)
+- Chest/Back/Legs/Shoulders & Arms (also a 4-day split)

 Rather than focus on body types, a push/pull/leg split (also known as PPL) splits workouts by movement types.
-Pushing movements typically work chest, shoulders and triceps, while pulling movements work the back, glutes, and hamstrings.
+Pushing movements typically work the chest, shoulders and triceps, while pulling movements work the back, glutes, and hamstrings.

 If you want to follow any of these workout splits, you can use the example training plan below.